aaronmams/jekyll-now/_posts/2016-11-17-Broken Windows, Carrots, Sticks, and Roe v Wade.md

 are two closely related things with very different implications.
 In the first case, the individual perceives there is little risk of punishment from littering and so the individual can safely litter.
 In this case, law enforcement might do pretty well to stay on top of prosecuting litterers…in the second case, if you want less litter, you just need to pick up existing trash more frequently.

-It pisses me off that people can get in a journal like Science without being careful about this distinction because I publish in low-level field journals with much lower impact factors that Science and I can tell with certainty that I would get raked over the coals for not specific and careful with my study implications.
+It pisses me off that people can get in a journal like Science without being careful about this distinction because I publish in low-level field journals with much lower impact factors than Science and I can tell you with certainty that I would get raked over the coals for not being specific and careful with my study implications.

 ### A few more for the lightening round: